-Artists impressions of Lady Justice (statue of the Old Bailey, London). ( Image via Wikimedia Commons)
+Artists impressions of Lady Justice (statue of the Old Bailey, London).
+A win for Ubisoft. via Wikimedia Commons)

 CALIFORNIA—Ubisoft, the multinational video game developer and publisher, has won a patent infringement case brought by Digital Reg of Texas, LLC.
 The suit involved different aspects of authentication and access to digital content delivered via Ubisoft’s Uplay service.

-After the ruling at the U.S. District Court for the Northern District of California, Cecile Russeil, General Counsel for Ubisoft expressed satisfaction about the judgment: “We are pleased with the outcome of this case and encouraged that the court ruled in favor of our position.
-We intend to continue aggressively fighting patent cases that target our company, our innovations and our technologies,” she said.
+After the ruling at the U.S. District Court for the Northern District of California, Cecile Russell, General Counsel for Ubisoft expressed satisfaction about the judgment: “We are pleased with the outcome of this case and encouraged that the court ruled in favor of our position.
+We intend to continue aggressively fighting patent cases that target our company, our innovations, and our technologies,” she said.

-On its part, Ubisoft affirms absolute commitment to fighting any patent case.
+On its part, the company affirms an absolute commitment to fighting any patent case.
 “Ubisoft is determined to aggressively fight patent cases that target the company and its innovations and technologies.
-Ubisoft is committed to defending itself against patent assertion entities – referred to as patent “trolls” — that assert invalid or inapplicable patents against the company or the industry.”
+The company he added is “committed to defending itself against patent assertion entities – referred to as patent “trolls” — that assert invalid or inapplicable patents against the company or the industry.”

 The company received the summary judgment on June 10